Bartender

 Why is music in bars so loud?
 We can barely hear one another, and bartenders need orders repeated several times.
 Makes no sense.

-Asked by bigbuckhunt almost 12 years ago
+Asked by bigbuckhunt over 12 years ago

 You're trying to whip the crowd into a frenzy, make the place larger than life.
 It’s all about creating that fantasyland.
 But I agree, it’s very annoying especially when you can't hear what someone is ordering.
 Your ears are usually ringing when you get home, too.